 In 2016, Jimmy’s self-penned childhood memoir, Working Class Boy, was a #1 bestseller and won the Australian Book Industry Award (ABIA) for ‘Biography of the Year’.
 His 2017 sequel, Working Class Man, also topped the charts and won the ABIA Award making him the first person to ever win “Biography Of The Year” twice.

-His two books have sold over 500,000 copies so far making them the most successful biographical series in local publishing history.
-His Stories & Songs live production based on these memoirs sold out over 100 shows and attracted unanimous critical while Working Class Boy will soon be released as a feature length documentary film.
+The two books have sold over 500,000 copies so far making them the most successful biographical series in local publishing history.
+His Stories & Songs live production based on these memoirs sold out over 100 shows and attracted unanimous critical acclaim as did the related documentary Working Class Boy which topped the box office in late 2018.
 Clearly Jimmy’s life story holds a unique fascination for Australians of all ages.

 James Dixon Barnes of Glasgow via Adelaide was just 16 when he joined the band Cold Chisel in 1973.
 Raised on tough soul music and gutsy rock, Jimmy bought his monumental passion and a versatile vocal style to this five-piece band who would eventually become the most powerful live act in the heyday of Australian pub rock.